Carbon Management Strategy (formerly known as the Carbon Capture, Utilization and Storage Strategy)

-Recognizing that carbon capture, utilization and storage (CCUS) can play an essential role in the transition to a prosperous net-zero economy, we are leading the development of a federal CCUS Strategy that will enable the Canadian CCUS industry to realize its GHG reduction and commercial potential.
+Recognizing that carbon management can play an essential role in the transition to a prosperous net-zero economy, we are leading the development of a federal Carbon Management Strategy that will enable the Canadian carbon management industry to realize its GHG reduction and commercial potential.

 What is carbon capture, utilization, and storage?